 Predominantly, a proven track record of supplying top-quality logs and evidence, transcripts and other written documents to highly professional clients in the safest and most secure way possible.
 At VoiceNotes, we understand that the legal profession is highly complex, multi-faceted and specialist, but its fundamental purpose of ensuring continuity of operations and functionality will always remain; transparency and clarity through record-keeping will always be needed to facilitate this, and a go-to transcription company could be the perfect complement.

-Also, check a company’s client base to see the credibility of firms willing to be listed as clients – for our client list, please click here.
+Also, check a company’s client base to see the credibility of firms willing to be listed as clients.

 How safe is outsourcing data to a legal transcription service provider?

 If fully ISO 27001 compliant, they should operate to the strictest of security standards.
 Systems should be VPN, password and two-factor authentication protected.
 Companies that faithfully operate to ISO 27001 standards are as secure as it’s possible to be, and if you are looking to outsource data containing sensitive and highly confidential data, you can do so with the utmost confidence.
 We try to make outsourcing legal transcription as secure as your in-house team.
 As a transcription company is responsible for sensitive client data day in, day out, private and confidential information, legal information/evidence and material of a sensitive nature pertaining to employees, clients or employee/client disputes, etc (as well as any other data that passes through its ‘doors’) should always be held in the strictest confidence.